Kings Gap Environmental Education Center

-Weekend Stays at the Mansion -- Spend the weekend at the historic Cameron Masland Mansion from June through mid-November.
+Weekend Stays at the Mansion -- Spend the weekend at the historic Cameron Masland Mansion from April through mid-November.
 There is a two-night minimum stay (Friday & Saturday nights).
 Continental breakfast is included in the cost.
 All suites and rooms come with a queen bed (plus a queen sofa bed for the suites), mini-fridge, Keurig coffee maker and coffee/tea, iron and ironing board, hairdryer, linens, and toiletries.
 There are four suites with a maximum capacity of 4 people each and three rooms with a maximum capacity of two people each.
 Each two-person room features a private full bathroom with a clawfoot tub.
 Each four-person room features a private full bathroom with a clawfoot tub or shower.
 Check-in time is between 3 pm and 7 pm on Friday and check-out time is 11 am on Sunday.
 To book a room, call 888-PA-PARKS or visit https://pennsylvaniastateparks.reserveamerica.com/.

 Groups -- The Mansion is also available to rent for meetings, retreats, training sessions, weddings, receptions, and other special events.